 Gantt Charts & Kanban Boards

 We like the Gantt chart as the design makes it easy to navigate.
-In the world of Gantt charts, it’s not the best available — that title belongs to TeamGantt (read our TeamGantt review); however, it’s up there with some of the better ones.
+In the world of project management tools, it’s not the best Gantt chart software — that title belongs to TeamGantt (read our TeamGantt review); however, it’s up there with some of the better ones.

 The same is true with the kanban board view of your project and tasks.
 We were able to add as many sections as our project needed and created infinite subtasks on each card, while adding a start and due date.
 Chatting inside tasks is possible through the comments section and, again, Hive is doing all the right things in terms of design and functionality.